Everything You Need to Know About Hyaluronic Acid Injections

 What to Expect During the Hyaluronic Acid Treatments

-Some treatment courses will only need one injection, some treatment courses may need multiple 3-5 injections, spaced a week apart.
+Some treatment courses will only need one injection, and some treatment courses may need multiple 3-5 injections, spaced a week apart.

 The area for injection is identified either by ultrasound guidance or anatomical landmarks of the joint.
 It is then cleaned, and the skin sterilised to reduce the chance of any microorganisms entering the injection site.
 Some local anaesthetics may be injected alongside the hyaluronic acid to help numb the joint whilst the hyaluronic acid starts to work within the joint.